andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/new-namespace.md

 `kubectl create namespace dev-service1`{{execute}}

-Or you can create a YAML file and apply it, just any other Kubernetes resource:
+Or you can create a YAML file and apply it, just like any other Kubernetes resource:

 ```
 kind: Namespace